 The Department of Scandinavian is pleased to offer two forms of sponsorship to a limited number of academically qualified visitors who are interested in a temporary in-residence affiliation with the department while conducting research and writing projects funded from other sources.
-The first, given the title of Visiting Scholar, is available for researchers who hold a Ph.D. granted more than 5 years ago, or who hold a Ph.D. and are on leave from another institution.
+The first, given the title of Visiting Scholar, is generally available for researchers who hold a Ph.D. granted more than 5 years ago, or who hold a Ph.D. and are on leave from another institution.
 The second, Visiting Student Researcher, is generally given to advanced dissertation students whose projects intersect with department interests.
 Ordinarily the department can host no more than three visitors in total in any one semester, and our minimum length of stay for official affiliation is 90 days.

 International visitors are required to hold a J-1 visa, and are responsible for all fees related to visa processing.
 Currently the Berkeley campus charges a $600 minimum for a J visa application, plus the SEVIS fee.

-For those applying after March 1, 2017, there will be a further administrative fee payable directly to the Department of Scandinavian.
+A further administrative fee shall be made payable directly to the Department of Scandinavian.
 For those with permanent faculty positions who are invited to come to UCB as Visiting Scholars, that fee will be $500 per semester.
 For post-doc Visiting Scholars and for PhD students who are coming as Visiting Student Researchers, the fee is $250 per semester.